Why should we be motivated to learn? Two “I” s for teaching

 If you think about doing something you have not done before, why should you do it?
 The “what is in it for me” question always comes up.

-Do you think these two “I”s are important in order to be motivated to learn?
+Do you think these two “I” s are important to be motivated to learn?

 The article tries to relate this general question about learning English as a foreign language at all levels for all age groups.

 All classrooms, virtual or physical, regardless of size and number of attendees, have a teacher and at least one student.

 The teacher passes on information to the student that he doesn’t know.
-There are two fundamental parts for the initial communication.
+There are two fundamental parts to the initial communication.
 Firstly, the teacher must have a competent technical knowledge of English.
-Secondly, the teacher has to know how to deal with students so that they will be motivated to learn.
-Besides, if the teacher is technically incompetent and fails to enable learning, no learning will take place and also the student won’t be motivated to learn.
+Secondly, the teacher has to know how to deal with students to be motivated to learn.
+Besides, if the teacher is technically incompetent and fails to enable learning, no learning will take place and also, the student won’t be motivated to learn.

 This article concentrates on the second part, “enabling learning”, because without it, regardless of the teacher’s technical knowledge of English, learning may not take place.

-Some motivation experts indicate that different mental and physical states such as warmth, physical comfort, being properly fed, emotionally balanced, no stress caused by external situations, etc, must be in place before learning can be considered.
+Some motivation experts indicate that different mental and physical states such as warmth, physical comfort, being adequately fed, emotionally balanced, no stress caused by external situations, etc., must be in place before learning can be considered.

 There is a saying: “you can lead a horse to water, but you cannot make it drink.”
 This applies to all of us , because you can put a student in a classroom, but you cannot make him/her learn.
 As teachers, we often forget this and assume that everyone in the class is there because they want to learn.
 We wonder why some students do much better than others.
 We blame it on mental capacity, bad attitude, defective parenting, economic/cultural differences, etc.